scottross123/personal-site/content/posts/how-i-deploy-my-site/index.md

 *The action in question*.

-This worked fine, but after falling deep down the self-hosting and Linux rabbit hole, I of course thought "wouldn't this be awesome if I deployed it from my own server and had complete control?"
+This worked fine, but after falling deep down the self-hosting and Linux rabbit hole, I of course thought "wouldn't this be awesome if I deployed and hosted it from my own server?"

 ## Gitea

 So now flash-forward to now, the code is hosted on a self-hosted Gitea repository, with a Gitea action which builds and pushes an image for my compiled static site.
-That image is then deploy as a container on my server.
+That image is then deployed as a container on my server.

 ```yaml
 name: Build Docker Image and Publish to Local Registry